 If you have been to Poland, you will have been overwhelmed by the number of sausages that they have.
 This country has a deep connection to the food, which makes it a center point for all sausages.
-In fact, people their can create their own sausages, which is a fantasy for the most of us.
+In fact, people there can create their own sausages, which is a fantasy for most of us.
 Most of them use sausage stuffers to make this feat a lot more achievable.

 Many think that the term kielbasa only refers to the linked smoked sausages that can be seen in the market.
-In Poland, kielbasa is a just a local terminology for sausage.
+In Poland, kielbasa is just a local terminology for sausage.
 Regardless of whether it is cured, fresh, or smoked, the Poles still call their sausages kielbasa.
 The only way you can distinguish one sausage from another is by the additional names that they have.

 For example, the Biala Kielbasa is the fresh and raw sausage, while the Kielbasa Mysliwska (or Hunter’s sausage) is the smoked variant.
 The latter is typically made from a combination of pork and juniper berries.
 Many outlanders and hunters prefer this food because it has low moisture content.
 As a result, it doesn’t get spoiled quickly.